sagnik28/G35InfoVis2020/README.md

 F. 12 March 2020
 Meeting location: H0.08, UvA, Science Park
-Objectivs:
+Objectivs: Display the progress and discuss with further possibilities
 Actions: 1.
+Shows the progress of the project
-Objectives for next meeting: 1.
+2. Discuss with TA and try to find new ideas for improvement Objectives for next meeting: 1.
+If need, will hled on next Monday or Tuesday

+The meeting after March 12 was canceled due to the virus.